 When to Avoid Carpet

-Please note that the above recommendations are for basements that are finished, and that are generally dry.
+Please note that the above recommendations are for basements that are finished and generally dry.
 If you do not have an insulated basement that is protected from outside leaks, or if your basement regularly floods for some reason, then no floor covering is going to be able to withstand those conditions.
 In such cases, your best bet is to leave your cement floor uncovered.
-If you wish to have something covering the cement, opt for a piece of inexpensive outdoor carpet that is designed to withstand water – and be prepared to throw it out if necessary.
+If you wish to have something covering the cement, opt for a piece of inexpensive outdoor carpet that is designed to withstand water—and be prepared to throw it out if necessary.
 Even outdoor carpet can’t survive repeated or intense flooding.